AliyunContainerService/pouch/README.md

 Pouch pays more emphasis on view of application, and we can call this "application centric":

 * Application needs an absolutely isolated environment.
 Pouch provides strong isolation for them with cutting-edge technology both within kernel support and beyond kernel mode.
 * Application delivery turns to be out of box.
-Pouch improve the portability of application, no matter cross-platform or cross-os.
+Pouch improves the portability of application, no matter cross-platform or cross-os.
 * Application delivery period should be minimal.
 Pouch shorted this by standardizing the application image spec between developers and operators.

 ## Installation